hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 |             |              | Setforce    |               |             |              |                 |                 |                |
 |             |              | Wall/reflect|               |             |              |                 |                 |                |

-This list is likely to be subject to significant changes over time as newer versions of Kokkos are released.
+This list is likely to be subject to significant changes over time as newer versions of KOKKOS are released.

-## How to invoke **Kokkos** package in a LAMMPS run?
+## How to invoke **KOKKOS** package in a LAMMPS run?

 In the [previous episode]({{page.root}}{% link _episodes/05-accelerating-lammps.md %}) you learned how to call an accelerator package in LAMMPS.